 River Closure and Current

-The entry fees are $105 for an eight, $80 for a four/quad, $55 for a pair/double, and $40 for a single.
-Credit card payment over RegattaCentral is strongly preferred.
-If you do need to make out a check, please make checks payable to Nashville Rowing Club.
+The entry fees are $150 for an eight, $100 for a four/quad, $65 for a pair/double, and $50 for a single.
+Credit card payment over RegattaCentral is the only option for payment for the regatta.
 Note: you will not be able to pick up your bow numbers until you have submitted payment.
-We will be providing receipts as check in.

-Check in will be available from 1pm-6pm on Saturday and 6am-9am on Sunday.
+Check in will be available from 12pm-6pm on Friday and 6am-9am on Saturday.
 Bow numbers will be provided in your team’s packet when you check in.
-The packets will include a bow number for the bow deck, one for the back of the bow seat and one for the back of the coxswain (or the front of the stroke seat in a bow coxed four).
+The packets will include a bow number for the bow deck, one for the back of the bow seat and one for the back of the coxswain.

 The parking lot for the trailers is shared with the parking lot with the Nashville Bridge Building.
 The best way to navigate is to use the address: 2 Victory Ave #100 Nashville, TN 37213.
-The trailers will park in the northwest and northeast quadrant of parking lot R. Athlete parking will be in the southern quadrant of lot R. Overflow parking will be available in parking lot N and P. Buses will park in Lot T. We will have volunteers assisting you with parking.
+The trailers will park in the northwest and northeast quadrant of parking lot R. Athlete and Spectator parking will be in the southern quadrant of lot R. Overflow parking will be available in lot N. Buses will park in Lot T. We will have volunteers assisting you with parking.
 Note that there is a $10 fee to park.
 Everyone needs to pay this fee.
 Please prepare for it now.
+Exact change is appreciated.

 Emergency procedures (should there be inclement weather)

-This will be covered during the coaches and coxswains meeting on Sunday morning.
+This will be covered during the coaches and coxswains meeting on Wednesday.